 Christmas in Israel, is truly Christmas in the Holy Land, a magically meaningful experience for Christians.
 Less commercialized than in much of the Western world because Judaism and Islam are the two main religions of Israel, Christmas in Israel is meaningful for its historic significance as the land where the Christmas story took place.
-Whether visiting Bethlehem for Christmas, experiencing Christmas in Nazareth, or spending Christmas in Jerusalem or any other important city across the country, it is sure to be a memorable experience.
+Whether visiting Bethlehem for Christmas, experiencing Christmas in Nazareth, spending Christmas in Jerusalem or Christmas in Tel Aviv-Jaffa, it is sure to be a memorable experience.

 Preparing for Christmas in Jerusalem by Madmartigand, on Flickr